Wondering which is better, white gold or yellow gold?

 But don’t worry.
 A local jeweler or the retailer where you bought it should be able to re-plate the rhodium, making it good as new.

-White Gold vs Yellow Gold: Price
+White Gold vs Yellow Gold Price Difference

 You shouldn’t find any difference between white gold jewelry and yellow gold jewelry in price.
 As long as the karat gold is the same amount.
 The same goes for rose gold jewelry.